its-saanvi/linux-mcsr/doc/minecraft/x11/boat-eye.md

 ## Finding your sens values

-- If you're setting up boat eye for the first time, refer to [Priffie's calculator](https://www.desmos.com/calculator/uld5u8glky) to figure out your boat eye cursor speed, DPI and sensitivity.
+- If you're setting up boat eye for the first time, refer to this [sens calculator](https://priffin.github.io/Pixel-Perfect-Tools/calc.html) to figure out your boat eye cursor speed, DPI and sensitivity.
   - You can find your current options.txt sensitivity by right clicking your instance in Prism Launcher > Folder > minecraft > options.txt > searching for `mouseSensitivity`.
   - Leave cursor speed on 10 in the calculator, assuming you haven't changed pointer speed on Linux before (on Plasma, check if pointer speed is 0.00 in System Preferences > Mouse > select your mouse under the Device dropdown).
-- To convert the Windows cursor speed from Priffie's calculator to the appropriate Linux speed, use the EPP off row in the table below.
+- To convert the Windows cursor speed from the sens calculator to the appropriate Linux speed, use the EPP off row in the table below.
 | Windows Sens | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 |
 |:-----------------|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|
 | EPP off | -0.96875 | -0.9375 | -0.875 | -0.75 | -0.625 | -0.5 | -0.375 | -0.25 | -0.125 | 0.0 | 0.25 | 0.5 | 0.75 | 1.0 | 1.25 | 1.5 | 1.75 | 2.0 | 2.25 | 2.5 |